ongchinkiat/DLND-Project5/README.md

 Face Generation using GAN.

-MNIST and CelebFaces Attributes Dataset (CelebA) dataset.
+Using MNIST and CelebFaces Attributes Dataset (CelebA) dataset.